Moses-chibuike/Calculator/README.md

 •Subtract
 •Divide.
 Built With love☺️, HTML CSS and javascript.

-This is the link to the live DEMO:https://moses-chibuike.github.io/Calculator/
+This is the link to the live Demo: https://moses-chibuike.github.io/Calculator/